cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 have these files, you should execute the command below.
 The command may take a few seconds to run as it involves downloading some files from the Internet.
-You don't need to memorize or understand the command below; you just need to execute in order to proceed with the tutorial.
+You don't need to memorize or understand the command below; you just need to execute it to proceed with the tutorial.

 .. code-block:: shell